NEstelami/ZAPD/docs/zapd_extraction_xml_reference.md

   - `Name`: Required.
 Suxffixed by `Skel`.
   - `Type`: Required.
 Valid values: `Normal`, `Flex` and `Curve`.
   - `LimbType`: Required.
 Valid values: `Standard`, `LOD`, `Skin`, `Curve` and `Legacy`.
+  - `EnumName`: Optional.
+The name of `typedef`'d limb enum.
+  - `LimbNone`: Optional.
+The name of the limb with index zero in the limb enum.
+  - `LimbMax`: Optional.
+The name of the max limb index in the limb enum.

+ZAPD is able to generate a limb enum by itself only if all the required data is provided.
+Providing some but not all the required data would trigger an error and the execution will halt.

+The required data is providing the `EnumName`, `LimbNone` and `LimbMax` attributes in the `Skeleton` or `LimbTable` node and the `EnumName` attribute in every `Limb` of this skeleton.

 ※ There are no restrictions in the `Type` and `LimbType` attributes besides the valid values, so any skeleton type can be combined with any limb type.